 Following this edge has led me to many teachers, lineages, and modalities that have offered pathways back to my body.
 A year-long practice group studying Resmaa Menakem’s My Grandmother’s Hands created a strong foundation for politicized embodiment.
 Participating in Thrive East Bay’s nine-month Beloved Community program expanded my imagination around the creation of holistic, creative, and transformative community spaces.
 Acupuncture and herbal medicine brought skillful attention to the blocks and stuck places in my body, and introduced me to holistic, whole-body approaches to healing not often offered by Western medicine.

-Over the last two years I have put my focus on being trained in politicized somatics within the lineages of generative somatics and the Strozzi Institute, through teachers like Ream and Dara Silverman.
+Over the last few years I have put my focus on being trained in politicized somatics within the lineages of generative somatics and the Strozzi Institute, through teachers like Ream and Dara Silverman.
 I continue to deepen this learning through ongoing somatic practice groups and organizing trainings here in the midwest.
 I also deeply value studying under Kelly Feder through the Feldenkrais Method® which teaches me a systems approach to the body, where building awareness of habits and sensations opens new choices and new ways of moving through the world.

 My body is a teacher whose lessons never stop spiraling forward.
 I am dedicated to unraveling the barriers, to hearing those lessons, and following the spiral towards personal and collective healing.